spjy/jotted-topics/electromagnetism.md

 When an external electric field is applied to a dielectric material, dipole moments will be induced and the material will subsequently be polarized.

-The polarization over the area is equal to the positive polarization positive charge density over the volume enclosed by the area.
+The polarization over the area is equal to the induced charge distribution over the volume enclosed by the area.

 $$\oint_s \bold{P} \cdot ds = -\int_v \rho_p dv$$